git-pull/website/blog/2018/01/technical-screening.rst

 analyze, synthesize information, and help treat / defer to someone else in a variety of situations.

-The norm in programmer interviews isn't just consciously ignoring evidence someone can perform a role, their time, but also they don't care about the candidate's feelings.
-Screening can work both ways - because that's the kind of boss that'd terminate you at-will on a whim, burn every bridge, and with full control and power, yet still have the business tank due to engineering waste.

-When you're an expert, and your boss doesn't let you assume that position, you can't work with them.
-But by extension - *they* may not be able to work with talent that'd *help* the company.
-The course of the company turns to devaluing programmers, instead hiring middle manager bozos that worship the ground they walk on, never giving sound technical advice, nor acting contrarian.
-A solid way to hold power, but not a good way to build a competitive business in tech, where the mantra is clear: innovate, adapt/pivot, or perish.

 The other thing is, sometimes the interviewer is projecting what *they* feel any programmer worth their salt would know.
 For instance, for me to write an ETL script (which I do well), but then asking me to optimize it,